 Governments are responsible for the development, implementation, monitoring and evaluation of education sector plans that promote equitable access to quality education for all.
 The sector plan should be evidence-based and developed through inclusive and broad consultation and policy dialogue.
 Governments also ensure sufficient and equitable domestic financing for education and effective education management and information systems.

-GPE emphasizes the importance of government leadership and inclusive, consultative policy dialogue.
+GPE emphasizes the importance of government leadership in effective and inclusive mechanisms for policy dialogue.
 Coordinated efforts among all stakeholders will help to meaningfully transform education and provide all children with a quality education.

 While GPE’s grant funds can be of great value to partner countries, the latter can achieve even greater impact if the partnership aspect of GPE is effectively leveraged.

 “GPE brings together partnership and dialogue and support around sector strategy.
 There has been better alignment in the support that has been provided by partners.
 GPE has taught us that we are not to leave out anyone in the policy dialogue.
 And I believe, too, the technical advice that those groups bring are equally as important – or are sometimes even more important – than the financial support that is being given by partners and others.”

 “The trademark of GPE and the fact of giving impetus to this movement that aims to bring together local actors in education, particularly civil society in a permanent dialogue for education, is quite appropriate.”